 The first step, as always, is to prepare the mold with the appropriate release separator.
-The Sushi-rise Mold is manufactured using a proprietary mix of dense ceramic clay that creates an exceptionally smooth surface.
+The WavEdge Mold is manufactured using a proprietary mix of dense ceramic clay that creates an exceptionally smooth surface.
 This clay is so dense that powder-type separators (a.k.a. kiln-wash or mold primer) will often bead up and refuse to stick to the mold.
-That is why we only recommend using ZYP[TM] Lubricoat Boron Nitride separator for all our molds.
+That is why we only recommend using ZYP[®] Lubricoat Boron Nitride separator for all our molds.
 Boron Nitride is very smooth and silky leaving the bottom surface of your platter with the smoothest possible surface.
-This ZYP[TM] Lubricoat comes in a convenient spray can and works fabulously for both casting and shaping molds.
-New ceramic molds require 3 light coats of ZYP[TM] with a 10 minute drying time between coats.
-For subsequent firings simply remove the loose powder from the surface with a soft bench brush, then apply one light restoration spray-coat.
+This ZYP[®] Lubricoat comes in a convenient spray can and works fabulously for both casting and shaping molds.
+New ceramic molds require 3 light coats of ZYP[®] with a 10 minute drying time between coats.
+For subsequent firings simply remove the loose powder from the surface with a

-Spray ZYPTM Mold Release on the C110 mold
+Spray ZYP[TM] Mold Release on the C110 mold

-Coat the C225 mold with ZYP[TM] Boron Nitride
+Coat the C220 mold with ZYP[TM] Boron Nitride